-Cylinder and axis are both required in order to fix eye astigmatism.
+Cylinder and axis are both required to fix eye astigmatism.
 Your prescription will either contain both or neither of these numbers together.
-The cylinder is how strong your astigmatism is and the axis is the angle needed to in order to see clearly again.
+The cylinder is how strong your astigmatism is and the axis is the angle needed to in order to see again.

 Blue Light Filter

-Blue light is emitted by electronics and can lead to eye strain and other issues.
-Some VR prescription lenses below offer a blue lens filter which protects your eyes and keeps them safe.
+Electronics emit blue light and can lead to eye strain and other issues.
+Some VR prescription lenses below offer a blue lens filter that protects your eyes and keeps them safe.

-Anti-glare coating helps to shine line directly through your lenses without a glare or shadow.
-This means that you see a clearer picture and your lenses look invisible.
+The anti-glare coating helps to shine line directly through your lenses without glare or shadow.
+This means that you see a clearer picture, and your lenses look invisible.
 This is an extra cost offered by most of the lenses below.

-Again, these specifications are entered when you buy lenses from any of the websites featured in this guide.
-Next, we take a look at some features of each lens brand in more detail.
+Again, these specifications are entered when you buy lenses from any websites featured in this guide.
+Next, we look at some features of each lens brand in more detail.

 When searching for the perfect VR prescription lenses, it is important to find a company that supports a varied selection of headsets.
 Each VR headset has a different shape, so each lens has to fit accordingly.
 Below are the headsets that each company supports, so you can find which one provides lenses for your favorite VR Headset:

-Overall, all companies have VR prescription lenses for the latest headset released in 2020.
-If you want support for older hardware, VR Optician has the largest selection.
+All companies have VR prescription lenses for the latest headset released.
+VR Optician has the largest selection if you want support for older hardware.

 One of the most important aspects when purchasing VR prescription lenses is how complicated it is to install these lenses.
 Both VR Wave and VR Lens Lab have the most user-friendly installation processes.

-VR Wave uses magnetic attachments that are easy to connect, replace and clean.
+VR Wave and Reloptix uses magnetic attachments that are easy to connect, replace, and clean.
 VR Lens Lab uses inserts, which streamline the process.

 Widmo and VR Optician use a friction fit to hold the lenses in to place.
-They are simple to install, but can be prone to shifting in and out.
+They are simple to install but prone to shifting in and out.

-When comparing the product design between VR Wave, Widmo VR, VR Opticians and VR Lens Lab, there were two options that stood out.
+When comparing the product design between VR Wave, Widmo VR, VR Opticians, Reloptix and VR Lens Lab, two options stood out.
 Both VR Wave and Widmo VR have incredibly sleek product designs.
 They are modern looking and offer as much comfort as possible.
 VR Wave and Widmo are also very easy to clean and adjust.

 For technical design, VR prescription lenses above do a good job.
 They are each completely customizable to your prescription.
-Each website does a good job to make ordering as easy as possible.
+Each website does a good job of making ordering as easy as possible.

 Blue Light Filter

-Blue light filters are important in VR prescription lenses and all companies, VR Lens Lab, Widmo VR, VR Wave, and VR Optician offer blue light filters on their prescription lenses.
+Blue light filters are important in VR prescription lenses, and all companies, VR Lens Lab, Widmo VR, VR Wave, VR Optician, and Reloptix offer blue light filters on their prescription lenses.

 Shipping Times, Fees And Prices